 “Scorekeeping is a useful way to determine winners and losers between opposing teams, but in relationships, both partners should be on the same team.” — Emily Cook, PhD, LCMFT

 Healthy, happy relationships are what everyone strives for, but it’s not necessarily always an option.
-The truth is, some marriages start out amazing and start to struggle a little over time.
+The truth is, some marriages start out amazing and start to struggle a little over time as couples navigate the ups and downs of married life.
 What that means is it’s time for you and your partner to start looking at what’s going on in your relationship and start making some changes.
 If you’re already happy and healthy, keeping it that way is a result of working at your marriage and continuing to strive for even better and even more as you go along.
 You’ll be surprised how great your relationship is.

 Talk About the Good